peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IO.Stream stream,
         PeterO.Cbor.CBOREncodeOptions options);

-Reads an object in CBOR format from a data stream, using the specified options to control the decoding process.
-This method will read from the stream until the end of the CBOR object is reached or an error occurs, whichever happens first.
+Reads an object in CBOR format from a data stream, using the specified ptions to control the decoding process.
+This method will read from the tream until the end of the CBOR object is reached or an error occurs, hichever happens first.

 <b>Parameters:</b>